Ahmed-Mosharafa/AutoJourn-DemoECML2025/backend/README.md

 # Automated Journalist App

-Includes the code-base for the NLP Lab Course for Automated Journalist App SOSE2024
+Includes the code-base for the NLP Lab Course for Automated Journalist App WiSE24/25

 ## API Documentation

 You can find the api (swagger) documentation under the link: http://127.0.0.1:8787/

 ## Installation:

+Python: 3.11
+Mistral: 0.3

 You may create a Python environment either by pipenv or virtualenv.
 In the following both installation steps are written.
 Please select either pipenv